Saturday 27 January 1940

 The final preparations are now being made for a massive Soviet offensive on the Karelian Isthmus.
 Comrade Stalin likes to begin his offensives on days that have some larger significance.
 The first of the month is the nearest one available.

-Battle of the Atlantic: City of Flint arrives back in Baltimore after a historic journey that sparked repeated international incidents.
+Battle of the Atlantic: US freighter City of Flint arrives back in Baltimore after a historic journey that sparked repeated international incidents.

 U-20 (Kapitänleutnant Harro von Klot-Heydenfeldt) goes on a wild U-boat spree, with four victories in a matter of hours.
 However, they are all small, empty, neutral steamers, so the effect is not as great as appears at first glance.
 Operating just to the east of the Orkneys, he sinks in order:

 Klot-Heydenfeldt could have sparked wars with the neutrals by these sinkings.
-However, neither Norway nor Denmark are looking for a fight.
+However, neither Norway nor Denmark is looking for a fight.

 The winter waters are extremely rough on the survivors.
 The sole survivor of the Hosanger, Magnus Sandvik, is near death, and a crew member of the HMS Northern Reward must jump into the water to help him aboard.
 The Fredensborg and England are both torpedoed as they came to help the stricken Faro, which somewhat ironically does not itself sink but instead drifts ashore and was wrecked in Taracliff Bay, Deerness.
 The crew reboarded the Faro at one point, but her list drew the propeller out of the water, making her un-maneuverable.
 She then broke free of the anchor the crew set.